On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

-The faces of $\A_{H_1}$ are denoted by $x_1,\ldots,x_6$ (see Figure \ref{ExamResEmb2}(c); note that the section between $p'_1$ and $p_1$ is ignored) and their corresponding faces in $\A$ are denoted by $f_1,\ldots,f_6$ (see Figure \ref{ExamResEmb2}(a)).
+The faces of $\A_{H_1}$ are denoted by $x_1,\ldots,x_6$ (see Figure \ref{ExamResEmb2}(c); note that the section between $p'_1$ and $p_1$ is ignored) and their corresponding faces in the CL arrangement $\A$ are denoted by $f_1,\ldots,f_6$ (see Figure \ref{ExamResEmb2}(a)).
 Let $H = H_1$.
 As was explained in Definition \ref{defLRBbounded}, one can induce an LRB structure on $\A_H$.
 Then, the corresponding LRBs are: